UNCHAINEDTV OVERALL CODE OF CONDUCT

 Contributors are doing the crucial work of showcasing this fast-growing movement of compassion.

-The method of the JaneUnChained News Network is very specific:
+The method of the JaneUnchained News Network is very specific:

-Contributors post LIVE videos on facebook.com/JaneVelezMitchell, videos that can be shared/republished and/or linked on Instagram, IGTV, LinkedIn, Twitter, JaneUnChained.com, and other websites/digital platforms, including television.
+facebook.com/JaneVelezMitchell, Instagram, TikTok and the UnchainedTV streaming network, videos that can be shared/republished and/or linked on Instagram, IGTV, LinkedIn, Twitter/X, UnchainedTV.com, watch.UnchainedTV.com, Smart TV FAST Channels, and other websites/digital platforms, including television.

 The coverage beat is geographically global but limited to certain events, organizations, issues, and individuals as outlined below.

-1. VegFests, vegan restaurants, vegan cooking demos, vegan products, consumers trends, activism trends, conferences, convergences, protests, marches, vigils, cubes, demonstrations, meetups, meetings, galas, parties, organizations, movement leaders, social media influencers, celebrities, activists, authors, documentarians, chefs, ordinary vegans.
+1. VegFests, vegan restaurants, vegan cooking demos, vegan products, consumer trends, activism trends, conferences, convergences, protests, marches, vigils, cubes, demonstrations, meetups, meetings, galas, parties, organizations, movement leaders, social media influencers, celebrities, activists, authors, documentarians, chefs, ordinary vegans.

 SUMMARY OF CONDUCT GUIDELINES